ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Pronouns.md

 :Við fórum kringum '''húsið þítt''' ''We went around '''your house'''.''

-Here, both ''hús'' and ''þinn'' are in accusitive, because they follow the preposition ''kringum''.
+Here, both ''hús'' and ''þinn'' are in accusative, because they follow the preposition ''kringum''.

 Other possessive pronouns, like ''hennar'' (her), ''ykkar'' (your) and ''þess'' (its), do not change according to the case.
 In other words, you always use the same form: